 The best fiber for diet comes of course from real foods as presented above.
 If you can’t tolerate them, you can also buy fiber supplements.
 Wheat bran, guar gum, pectin, or agar-agar is the best fiber supplement you can get.
 Such a dietary supplement is available either as powder or in form of tablets and granules.

-Also, the added value of the important nutrients we get from fruits, vegetables and other whole foods is lost.
+Also, the added value of the disease-fighting nutrients and phytochemicals we get from fruits, vegetables and other whole foods is lost.
 Therefore, it’s always better to use food in its natural form.